 The ladies were thrilled with a job and a sustainable income, but one of the reasons I wanted to work with them is because it was apparent they didn’t know their worth as a child of the King.
 They had been taught their whole lives that they were less than: unwanted, unloved, unworthy.
 “You didn’t choose me, remember; I chose you, and put you in the world to bear fruit, fruit that won’t spoil.
 (John 15:16 MSG) So, as the ladies gained skills and began to create products, we began to sell their products, with built in profits, that we would eventually use to feed students in their community.

 Grace to Evolve

 No.41 was started out of smallness, out of a willingness to be used, and a desire to see change, as a community.
-Just over 5 years later, No.41 employs 8 full-time artisans, along with 15 other full-time employees, feeding more than 1,200 students and teachers, from their own community, every day.
-Out of our original group of 32 women, all moved themselves out of the orphanage and 17 graduated from university in 2017.
+Over the years, No.41 has employed more than 40 full-time artisans, along with 15 other full-time employees, and for 5 years fed 1,200 students and teachers, from their own community, every day.
+Out of our original artisan group of 32 women, all moved themselves out of the orphanage and 17 graduated from university in 2017.
 In the same year, after prayerful consideration, the leadership of No.41 along with school leadership and the parents committee, decided that it was time to close our school feeding program.
 You can read more here.
 As the ladies continue to expand their skills and their product lines, No.41 is committed to community involvement and we are excited and expectant to see what unfolds next.